reactjs/rfcs/text/0000-reparenting.md

 - `.swf` Flash players will reload. (*unconfirmed*)
 - The currently focused element will lose its focus if it is being moved.
 - Scrollable containers will lose their scroll position and reset to the initial scroll position when they are moved.

-# Drawbacks

-The `.unmount()` method is not necessarily perfect in identifying when a tree is detached but kept or discarded and to be unmounted.
-If someone chooses to use createReparent dynamically and forgets to call `.unmount()` they will leak memory.

 # Alternatives